 4) Levels 16 – 20 Receptive skill building focused on conversational style signing and one-handed signing used by advanced signers.
 Our extensive video library is used to complement classroom presentations.

 5) Levels 21 – 24 are conducted with voice.
-All four levels are a contrastive analysis of ASL and English.
-All of these levels use our video library and help students with expressive and receptive skills.
+All four of these levels are a contrastive analysis of ASL and English.
+Our video library is utilized to help students with expressive and receptive skills.
 Students establish individual goals in collaboration with the teacher.
 They receive specific feedback on their work.

 6) Deaf Studies and Language Lab.
 Students can take these courses at any time during their enrollment.
 Here, they learn about the cultural and historical influences on the language.
 Assignments are given using our library materials as students are guided in their study.